Deep Face Recognition: A Survey: Network Architecture and Training Loss

 \section{Network Architecture and Training Loss}

-As there are billions of human faces in the earth, real-world FR can be regarded as an extremely fine-grained object classification task.
 For most applications, it is difficult to include the candidate faces during the training stage, which makes FR become a ``zero-shot'' learning task.
 Fortunately, since all human faces share a similar shape and texture, the representation learned from a small proportion of faces can generalize well to the rest.
-A straightforward way is to include as many IDs as possible in the training set.
+Based on this theory, a straightforward way to improve generalized performance is to include as many IDs as possible in the training set.
 For example, Internet giants such as Facebook and Google have reported their deep FR system trained by $10^{6}-10^{7}$ IDs \cite{schroff2015facenet,taigman2014deepface}.

 Unfortunately, these personal datasets, as well as prerequisite GPU clusters for distributed model training, are not accessible for academic community.
 Currently, public available training databases for academic research consist of only $10^{3}-10^{5}$ IDs.

-Instead, academic community make effort to design effective loss functions and adopt deeper architectures to make deep features more discriminative using the relatively small training data sets.
+Instead, academic community makes effort to design effective loss functions and adopts efficient architectures to make deep features more discriminative using the relatively small training data sets.
 For instance, the accuracy of most popular LFW benchmark has been boosted from 97\% to above 99.8\% in the pasting four years, as enumerated in Table \ref{tab10}.
-In this section, we survey the research efforts on different loss functions and network architecture that have significantly improved deep FR methods.
+In this section, we survey the research efforts on different loss functions and network architectures that have significantly improved deep FR methods.